2017 Summer Associate Class

 Phillip Godfrey was a rising 2L at Harvard Law School, where he volunteered with the Harvard Prison Legal Assistance Project, was a member of HLS Lambda and participated in the Journal of Law and Technology and the Journal of Law and Gender (where he was member of the Article Selection Committee).

 Sabian Hill was a rising 2L at Duke University Law School, where he participated in Mock Trial and is also earning a Master of Arts in English.
-Prior to law school he taught literature teacher with Teach for America in Charlotte, North Carolina.
+Prior to law school he taught literature with Teach for America in Charlotte, North Carolina.

 Cynthia Luo was a rising 2L at Columbia Law School, where she participated in the Domestic Violence Project; Columbia Law Feminist Society; Journal of Gender and the Law; and Empowering Women of Color.
 She also worked as a Volunteer Advocate for Domestic Violence and Sexual Assault Survivors at St. Luke’s Hospital and blogged on the intersectionality of race and gender for the East Coast Asian American Student Union.